-Another of Felix’s granddaughters, Myrtle Young, remembered being about five years old when she helped him weed his carrot crop and started complaining that the work was too hard.
+Another of Felix’s granddaughters, Myrtle (née Yearbury) Young, remembered being about five years old when she helped him weed his carrot crop and started to complain that the work was too hard.
 Felix told her:

 “Don’t stop to look behind, Myrtle, and don’t stop to look ahead—just look down and keep plodding on and you’ll get there.
 That’s what life is like.”
 Myrtle said she never forgot that advice.

 By 1884, Felix Voitrekovsky appeared in the return of the freeholders of new zealand, a publication compiled by the Property Tax Department.
 He and a Michael Bollet, both described as farmers in Kumeroa, owned 299 acres of land, valued at £600.4 Kumeroa, east of the Manawatu river, was expected to become part of the railway network between Gisborne and Wellington.
 Florinda found a newspaper clipping describing the settlement: